TimOosterhuis/MAS-project/index.md

 As we can see, player South (who has no information save his own cards, seeing as it's the beginning of the game), still holds it for possible that either East or West has the ace of hearts, and decides to play it safe by not playing its ten of hearts.
- As a matter of fact, player East is the actual owner of the ace of hearts (symbolized by the golden outline around the kripke world where East is the owner of the card), and also the only player who currently knows this.
+ As a matter of fact, player East is the actual owner of the ace of hearts (symbolized by the golden outline around the Kripke world where East is the owner of the card), and also the only player who currently knows this.
  Because this is an S5 model it is implicit that there is a reflexive relation between all worlds and themselves, however we decided to make this relation explicit for the true world,